gearglow/ReptiliaWithATwist/The List.md

 Sirius cackled.
 "Let me guess, 'Ace of Spades?'"

 "Damn right!
-Ooh, that reminds me, any of you lot want to watch the Weighing of the Wands highlight reel?"
+Ooh, that reminds me, any of you lot want to watch the Weighing of the Wands highlight reel in the pensieve?"